interledger/web-monetization-extension/docs/testing/testplan.md

 1. The read-only public key of the extension.
 2. The wallet address or payment pointer that had been used for the most recent wallet connection.
-3. The currency and value that had been authorised for the most recent wallet connection.
+3. The currency and value that had been authorized for the most recent wallet connection.

 #### Edge Test Cases